WeeSun/Orbital-Partner-Matching/README.txt

-Orbital Partner Matching his is a little app I built to learn how to use Google App Engine with Python.
+Orbital Partner Matching is is a little app I built to learn how to use Google App Engine with Python.
 It is hosted at http://orbitalpartner.appspot.com/ and used by NUS School of Computing students to find partners for the Orbital Programme.